rachfop/automate-temporal-stuff/chapter_07_encryption/README.md

 Enter your password in the terminal.

-The workflow should complete with the hello result.
+The workflow should complete with the result.
 To view the workflow, use [temporal](https://docs.temporal.io/cli/):

     temporal workflow show --workflow-id=encryption-workflow-id